learn-co-curriculum/pc-ios-day03-essentials/README.md

 + `bucket_list.removeAtIndex[1]` will delete the item at index 1.

 ##Dictionaries
 Dictionaries are also a type of list and can be thought of as two-column tables.
-The difference is that for an array the left side of the column is the index, for dictionaries there is no numbered index, but there is another piece of data on the left side of the table, called the **key**.
+The difference is that for an array the left side of the column is the index, for dictionaries there is no numbered index, but there is another piece of data on the left side of the table, called the **key**, while the data on the right are called **values**

 ####Dictionaries